canonical/ubuntu-pro-docs/attach-tutorial.rst

 Congratulations - Ubuntu Pro is now enabled on your machine
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Well done!
 Your machine now has access to Ubuntu Pro repositories.
-That means that every time you update your software, you will be pulling from the Ubuntu Pro’s Expanded Security Maintenance repositories.
-You can get it through all the usual paths; nothing new to learn.
-You can use unattended-upgrades, the Software Updater on the Desktop, apt upgrade command in the CLI, or `Landscape <https://documentation.ubuntu.com/pro/landscape/>`_.
+Now every time you update your software, you will be downloading patches from Ubuntu Pro’s Expanded Security Maintenance repositories.
+You can continue performing updates as you normally would - with 'unattended-upgrades', the Software Updater on desktops, the 'apt upgrade' command in the CLI, or `Landscape <https://documentation.ubuntu.com/pro/landscape/>`_.

 To ensure that all available CVE fixes are applied, run: